Allegra Byron: Convent education

 Shelley wrote to his wife Mary that Allegra looked pale and quiet when he saw her in 1818.
-When he saw her again in 1821 at the Capuchin convent in Bagnacavallo, when she was four, he again felt she looked pale and delicate and was infuriated by the Roman Catholic education she was receiving, though he had initially told Byron he approved of her being sent to a convent. "(Besides) Paradise & angels ... she has a prodigious list of saints—and is always talking of the Bambino ...
-The idea of bringing up so sweet a creature in the midst of such trash till Sixteen!" he wrote."
-However, though Shelley thought the little girl was more serious and contemplative than he remembered, he said she had not lost her "excessive vivacity."
+When he saw her again in August 1821 at the Capuchin Convent of Saint Giovanni in Bagnacavallo, a boarding school attended by the daughters of the nobility, he again felt she looked too pale.
+Allegra was tall and slender for her age, with curly blonde hair, blue eyes and delicate features.
+She moved gracefully.
+She wore a white muslin dress with a black silk apron and drawers.
+During her three-hour visit with Shelley, she showed him the bed where she slept, the chair where she ate dinner, and the little carriage that she and her best friend used during their strolls in the garden.
+"I had brought her a basket of sweetmeats, and before eating any of them she gave her friends and all the nuns a portion", Shelley wrote.
+Shelley was infuriated by the Roman Catholic education she was receiving, though he had initially told Byron he approved of her being sent to a convent.
+Allegra now knew certain prayers by heart."(Besides) Paradise & angels ... she has a prodigious list of saints—and is always talking of the Bambino ...
+The idea of bringing up so sweet a creature in the midst of such trash till Sixteen!" he wrote.

 After five months in the convent school, her behaviour had also improved; she obeyed the nuns readily and was well-disciplined, though Shelley didn't think the nuns had been too severe with her.
+Though Shelley thought the little girl was more serious and contemplative than he remembered, he said she had not lost her "excessive vivacity".
+The nuns did not scold her when Allegra played a prank on them during Shelley's visit.
+Some of the nuns had hidden from view while Shelley, who was playing with Allegra, raced about the convent.
+Allegra then rang the bell that was used to call the nuns to assemble and the prioress had to quickly tell the nuns to remain where they were so they did not come out in a state of disarray.

-The child asked Shelley to "tell her mother she wanted a kiss and a gold dress and would he please beg her Papa and Mammina to visit her."
-Allegra no longer had any real memory of Clairmont, but had grown attached to "her Mammina," Byron's mistress Teresa, Countess Guiccioli, who had mothered her.
+At the end of the visit, Allegra asked Shelley to "tell her mother she wanted a kiss and a gold dress and would he please beg her Papa and Mammina to visit her."
+Allegra no longer had any real memory of Clairmont, but had grown attached to "her Mammina", Byron's mistress Teresa, Countess Guiccioli, who had mothered her.
 Teresa gave the little girl her own childhood toys and played with her when she spent weeks recovering from a childhood illness.